Fahad-developer/Gitlab-CICD-Pipeline/README.md

    ```

 2. **Build and Run the Containers:**
-   This command builds and runs all containers in the background.

    ```bash
    docker-compose up --build -d
    ```

 3. **Access the Application:**
-   Once containers are running, open the app in your browser:

    * **Local Deployment:** [http://localhost:5000](http://localhost:5000)
    * **Cloud Server (e.g., EC2):** `http://<your-server-ip>:5000`